Welcome To Oakmount Law Solicitors

 Arfat has clientele from across the UK and manages and supervises the property department.
 He is very attentive to his clients and work and is well known for providing a both friendly, transparent and professional service.

-In his spare time, Arfat enjoys spending time with his family and is a keen tennis player, representing his local tennis team as a major contender.
+In his spare time, Arfat enjoys spending time with his family and is a keen tennis player, representing his local tennis team.

 What We Do